purefinance/mmb/README.md

 ## Welcome to mmb
-Mmb is an open-source crypto trading engine with a mission to integrate both cryptocurrency trading (on both centralized exchanges and decentralized protocols) and traditional brokers.
+Mmb is an open-source crypto trading engine with a mission to integrate cryptocurrency (both centralized exchanges and decentralized protocols) and traditional markets.

 ## Connectors